Landmark Global Legal Settlement Reached in Litigation Over Millennium Tower

 Concluding Long Mediation Process, Agreement Provides Funding that Allows Upgrade of Luxury Tower to Move Forward

 SAN FRANCISCO, Aug.
-28, 2019 /PRNewswire/ -- After months of negotiations, the Millennium Tower Association and other plaintiffs on Wednesday reached a global legal settlement that resolves construction defect litigation over the 52-story Mission Street building, which opened to residents in 2009.
+28, 2019 /PRNewswire/ -- After months of negotiations, the Millennium Tower Association and other plaintiffs on Wednesday reached a global legal settlement that resolves construction defect litigation over the 58-story Mission Street building, which opened to residents in 2009.

-The landmark settlement, which follows a complex mediation process involving more than 200 lawsuits, will provide funds for the Tower's retrofit, a project that will protect the building against any possible irregular settlement in the future and potentially reverse its tilt.
+The landmark settlement, which follows a complex mediation process involving more than 200 plaintiffs, will provide funds for the Tower's retrofit, a project that will protect the building against any possible irregular settlement in the future and potentially reverse its tilt.

 "This agreement represents a critical turning point for our building and for homeowners, who have patiently waited for a resolution that would put us on a positive track forward," said Howard Dickstein, president of the Millennium Tower Association.
 "We can now put this legal chapter behind us and concentrate our efforts on the upgrade that will restore our building's reputation."